-However thoroughly you might prepare for an interview in a bid to banish the nerves, you can never rule out the interviewer asking you something quirky that catches you off guard.
-Their objective is to test your ability to think on your feet, so here are ways of handling particular tough queries...
+However, you can prepare for an interview in the interviewer, you can never rule out the interviewer asking you something quirky that catches you off guard.
+Their objective is to test your ability to think on your feet, so here are ways of handling particular tough queries:

 "Who is your hero and why?"